Skip to content

 Read more on F&A in the Research Handbook.
 See also the VPRs F&A Distribution and Useage.

-The following rates were negotiated with the cognizant federal agency, the Department of Health and Human Services (DHHS).
+The rates will continue to be the same as those negotiated in the previous 2021 F&A rate agreement.
+These will be applied until the next negotiation is completed with the cognizant federal agency, the Department of Health and Human Services (DHHS).

 Project Type On-Campus Off-Campus